DEFENCE FOR CHILDREN INTERNATIONAL(DCI) is a leading child rights-focused and membership-based grassroots movement founded in 1979.

 Defence for Children International has National Sections and Associated Members active across four continents.
 Each National Section works on those child rights issues that are the most relevant to the national context

-We have a unique participative governance
+A unique participative governance

 In the Americas, DCI conducts advocacy with the Inter-American Commission on Human Rights and with several civil society networks such as the REDLAMYC and MMI-CLAC.